Pages

 Old Station Pottery & Bookshop, Wells-next-the-Sea

 There are two great second-hand bookshops in Wells-next-the-Sea, North Norfolk.
 One is located at the top of Staithe Street, and it's where I used to go to buy Enid Blyton books with my pocket money when I was little!
+(Author's note, 2024: Sadly this shop is no longer a bookshop - it's much missed!)
 The other is a little further inland - the Old Station Pottery & Bookshop and, as the name suggests, it is housed in what used to be Wells' railway station.

-The shop boasts an eclectic mix of second-hand books and pottery, which is made and sold on site.
-It's like a maze inside the shop - another little room is always hiding round every corner, meaning you're always stumbling across hidden treasures.
+The shop boasts an eclectic mix of second-hand books and pottery, which is made and sold on-site.
+It's like a maze inside the shop - another little room is always hiding around every corner, meaning you're always stumbling across hidden treasures.

 What's your favourite bookshop?
 Let me know in the comments below!